coy-humphrey/Simple-FTP/report.markdown

 ~~~

 Twisted provides a class called FileSender for sending files.
 Before discovering this class, we considered reading the file
 and dumping its data over the stream.
 However, that defeats the purpose of Twisted's event-driven approach.
-The program will block when data is not able to be uploaded, and prevent other events from being run.
+The program will
+block when data is not able to be uploaded, and prevent other events from being run.
 The FileSender class is designed using
-Twisted's event system, and will only send data when it is able to, allowing other event to run when data cannot be sent.
+Twisted's event system, and will only send data when it is able to, allowing other events to run when data cannot be sent.

 Parsing Input
 ---